Sexual abstinence: Violence

-Effects of abstinence on society

-Alfred Kinsey is widely regarded as the first and among the most influential figures in American sexology; his research is cited as having paved the way for a deeper exploration into sexuality among sexologists and the general public, and as having liberated female sexuality.
-According to Alfred Kinsey sexual ignorance led to real suffering in society and that sexual liberation, as opposed to sexual abstinence, was the key to both a strong marriage and a happy life.
-Kinsey believed that abstinence was a sexual dysfunction: "The only kinds of sexual dysfunction are abstinence, celibacy and delayed marriage."

 Long-term abstinence as a lifestyle

 Lifelong (or at least long-term) abstinence, often associated with philosophical or religious asceticism, is distinguished from chastity before marriage.
 Abstinence is often viewed as an act of self-control over the natural desire to have sex.
 The display of the strength of character allows the abstainer to set an example for those not able to contain their "base urges".
 At other times, abstinence has been seen as a great social skill practiced by those who refuse to engage with the material and physical world.
 Some groups and teachers that propose sexual abstinence consider it an essential means to reach a particular intellectual or spiritual condition, or that chastity allows one to achieve a required self-control or self-consciousness.

 Abstinence in religions

 Some religions regard chastity as a virtue expected of faithful adherents.
 This usually includes abstinence from sex for the unmarried, and fidelity to a marriage partner.

 In some religions, some groups of people are expected to remain unmarried and to abstain from sex completely.
-These groups include monks, nuns, and priests in various sects of Hinduism, Jainism, Buddhism and Christianity.
+These groups include monks, nuns, and priests in various sects of Islam, Judaism, Christianity, Hinduism, and Buddhism.
 Chastity is required of the respective sacerdotal orders.
 The Shakers, on the other hand, impose chastity in the form of celibacy for all members, even forgoing procreation such as the case with the castration cult.